salt.states.pkgrepo#

 Note

-On Ubuntu systems, the python-software-properties
+On Ubuntu systems, the python-software-properties package should be

 installed for better support of PPA repositories.
 To check if this package

-is installed, run dpkg -l python-software-properties
+is installed, run dpkg -l python-software-properties.

-On Ubuntu & Debian systems, the python-apt
+On Ubuntu & Debian systems, the python-apt package is required to be

 installed.
-To check if this package is installed, run dpkg -l python-apt
+To check if this package is installed, run dpkg -l python-apt.

-will need to be manually installed if it is not present.
+python-apt will need to be manually installed if it is not present.

 hello-copr: